32 Fur-Tastic Jobs Working With Animals — And How to Land One

 14. Pet Shelter Employee

-Perhaps even more rewarding is working at a pet shelter.
+One of the most rewarding ways to work with animals is at a pet shelter.
 The only problem?
 Shelters run on volunteers.
 While there are certainly paid positions, these will be harder to find.
 You’ll spend your days cleaning cages, caring for animals and helping to place them into loving homes.

 15. Horseback Riding Instructor or Guide

-If you love the great outdoors, consider a job as a horseback riding guide.
+If you love working with animals and being outside, consider a job as a horseback riding guide.
 Horseback riding companies often operate in heavily touristed areas, like Yellowstone, the Olympics and the Smokies.

 If you would rather help beginners learn the ropes (or should we say reins?) of riding a horse, you can work instead at a camp or farm with horseback riding lessons.